dorpaneus/ex280-study-plan/objectives/01-manage-ocp.md

 3. List only pods with label `app.kubernetes.io/component=prometheus`.
 4. Get the image of the first container of each prometheus pod (jsonpath).

- — List all pods sorted by start time

 <details>
 <summary>💡Solution Step 1 </summary>
 bashoc get pods -n openshift-monitoring --sort-by=.status.startTime